 Snapped at BG

 For the last year, I’ve spent a day each month photographing the amazing people who shop at Bergdorf Goodman.
-It’s my favorite kind of assignment work, I stop people and ask them a few questions about their life and I take their portrait.
-Here are a few of my favorites.
+It’s my favorite kind of assignment work, I simply stop people and ask them a few questions about their life and take their portrait.
+Below are a few of my favorites.

 Many thanks to Chloe King for making this project possible.

 “I’ve worked here for 20 years.
 I feel a great sense of community, lots of people know me by name and I know their names too.
 People love seeing a doorman.” - Brad Fryman